anfischer/specification/README.md

 ```

 ## Usage
-General usage of the specifications pattern can be inferred from this package test cases.
+General usage of this package can be inferred from its test cases.

-However a very basic and simplified example of usage with a single specification to satisfy might look like this:
+However a very basic and simplified example of usage with a single specification to (not) satisfy might look like this:
 ``` php
 use Anfischer\Specification\Specification;